Combined approach to perilunate fractures and dislocations

 The proximal carpal row, with its intrinsic ligaments, and the midcarpal joint are exposed.

-The incision begins at the level of the distal edge of the flexor retinaculum, in the palm, in line with the third metacarpal.
-It continues proximally in the intereminence crease to the level of the transverse flexor crease of the wrist.
+The incision begins distally at the level of the distal border of the flexor retinaculum, in the palm, in line with the radial side of the 4th metacarpal.

-This protects the palmar cutaneous branch of the median nerve, which passes to the radial side of the palmaris longus tendon.
+The skin incision on the ulnar side of the flexor retinaculum distally also protects the palmar cutaneous branch of the median nerve, which passes to the radial side of the palmaris longus tendon.

 Identify the median nerve, which lies radial and deep to the palmaris longus tendon.

-Insert a blunt instrument into the carpal tunnel, between the median nerve and the flexor retinaculum.
+Insert a blunt instrument into the carpal tunnel between the median nerve and the flexor retinaculum.
 Now divide the flexor retinaculum longitudinally over the blunt instrument, which protects the median nerve.

 Only the ulnar nerve and artery remain on the ulnar side.